adamaaronson/swordsmith/README.md

 ## Background

 A crossword is a puzzle where the solver must fill a grid of crossing slots with words.
 Each slot consists of a sequence of squares, where each square is to be filled with a letter.
-If one square is part of multiple slots, those slots cross at that square.
+If one square is part of multiple slots, the slots are said to be crossing at that square.
 A slot's word is the concatenation of the letters in each of the slot's squares.
 The grid is validly filled if every slot's word is deemed to be valid.

 An American-style crossword consists of a two-dimensional grid of black and white squares, where every maximally contiguous horizontal or vertical sequence of white squares is a slot.
 In this special case of the crossword, every white square is necessarily part of two slots, a horizontal and vertical slot.
 Black squares are not part of any slot.